 - setting out which cities across Europe have smart city projects, and to characterise them by climate, population density, etc;

-- link the Smart City Innovations submitted, profiled and studied on this site to Profiles of the cit(ies) they have been piloted in, if any;
+- link the Commitments submitted, profiled and studied on this site to Profiles of the cit(ies) they have been piloted in, if any;

 - characterise the suitability of each Smart City Innovation by 'city type'.

-Your public profile is your presence on this site - it tells other users about you, and links to and from all of your blog posts, comments and Solution Proposals.
+Your public profile is your presence on this site - it tells other users about you, and links to and from all of your blog posts, comments, Solution Proposals or Commitments.

 When you log in, you are sent to your ‘My profile’ page.
 You can also get there from the link under ‘My shortcuts’, which appears on the right of every page whenever you are logged in.

 From ‘My profile’, click the ‘Edit’ tab.
 Here you should: